uutils/coreutils/DEVELOPER_INSTRUCTIONS.md

 ## Using Clippy

 The `msrv` key in the clippy configuration file `clippy.toml` is used to disable lints pertaining to newer features by specifying the minimum supported Rust version (MSRV).
 However, this key is only supported on `nightly`.
 To invoke clippy without errors, use `cargo +nightly clippy`.
 In order to also check tests and non-default crate features, use `cargo +nightly clippy --all-targets --all-features`.

+## Markdown linter

+We use <https://github.com/DavidAnson/markdownlint> to lint the Markdown files.